PepsiCo wants to help the caffeinated masses get better sleep with its new relaxation drink

 Today, PepsiCo is launching its newest beverage, the de-stressing and relaxation-promoting Driftwell.

-The calorie- and sugar-free noncarbonated water, flavored with a hint of blackberry and lavender, contains 200 grams of L-theanine and 10% of the daily value of magnesium.
+The calorie- and sugar-free noncarbonated water, flavored with a hint of blackberry and lavender, contains 200 milligrams of L-theanine and 10% of the daily value of magnesium.
 Driftwell sprouted from an employee incubator program in January.

 The 7.5-ounce mini cans, with the tagline “Sip into relaxation,” go on sale online in December—a notoriously stressful time, even more so during the coronavirus pandemic—and will be available in stores in the first quarter of 2021.
 The suggested retail price is $17.99 for a 10-pack.